UofABioinformaticsHub/Intro-NGS-Sept-2017/notes/variant_calling.md

 # Variant Calling

 While sequence alignment is potentially the most important aspect of most NGS pipelines, in whole genome sequencing (WGS) experiments, such as the *C. elegans* data that we currently have, it is crucial to not only identify where reads have mapped, but regions in which they differ.
-These regions are called "sequence variants".
-Sequence variants can come in many types, with the three major forms that can be identified in NGS are:
+These regions are called "sequence variants", and can take many forms.
+Three major types of sequence variation that occur in NGS data include:

 1. Single Nucleotide Polymorphisms or Variants (SNPs/SNVs): single-base pair changes. e.g. A->G
 2. Insertion-Deletions (InDels): An insertion or deletion of a region of genomic DNA. e.g. AATA->A